shenwanxiang/SFE/README.md

 # SFE
-The python script for the stepwise feature elimination in nonlinear SVR model,more information can be seen in our paper of 'Predicting Enzymatic Hydrolysis Half-lives of New Chemicals Using Support Vector Regression Models Based on Stepwise Feature Elimination'
+The python script for the stepwise feature elimination in nonlinear SVR model,more information can be seen in our paper of 'Predicting Enzymatic Hydrolysis Half-lives of New Chemicals Using Support Vector Regression Models Based on Stepwise Feature Elimination' in the journal of  molecular informatics

 #########################################################################################
 Author:shenwanxiang,Tsinghua university, Email:shenwx13@mails.tsinghua.edu.cn